rbauduin/mbdetect/README.md

 The client can perform some validation on the response, like http status, response size, etc. New validation should be easy to add.

+## Installing and running the server

+make server

+Copy tests:
+cp -r tests.sample tests

+and edit the test files if needed (eg IP of server to contact).

+Run server with ./server.

+Logs of the server:
+- -R-H : response headers
+- -R-D : response body
+- -H   : query headers
+- -D   : query body

 The server uses mongoose (http://cesanta.com/docs/Embed.shtml), which was modified to send headers described above and log all transfers.

 ## Tests